Airlifter Baire-Anytime, Anywhere¬

 U.S. Space Force Tech.
 Sgt.
-Hollie Baire, non-commissioned officer in charge of the 86th Communications Squadron non-commissioned officer in charge of the Technical Control Facility holds a coin at Ramstein Air Base, Germany, March 30, 2022.
-Baire was awarded the title of Airlifter of the Week because of her hard work, dedication and use of innovative ideas to increase efficiency across the 86th Communications Squadron.
-(U.S. Air Force photo by Senior Airman Thomas Karol)
+Hollie Baire, non-commissioned officer in charge of the 86th Communications Squadron non-commissioned officer in charge of the Technical Control Facility looks like your average Airman.
+But, there is more than meets the eye with this particular NCO.
+She was awarded the title of Airlifter of the Week for her outstanding efforts, which lead to a high rate of increased efficiency in her shop and isn’t even close to stopping anytime soon.

+Baire led two teams of four members each in order to plan and configure $750,000 of new Defense Information Systems and also coordinated with the 786th Civil Engineer Squadron to survey and install electrical power to hardware specific equipment.

+“If it was just me I couldn’t have accomplished this,” Baire said.
+“I have the best team anyone could ask for.
+I’m just the face of the award.
+The stellar Airmen I lead should get all the credit.
+I am grateful for the title, but I want to pay it forward to them.”

 |Date Taken: